 Whether you’re a small or a big publisher, you’ve got plenty of monetization options.
 When a page has valuable traffic, you can earn more from ads.

-Having more ads on your page will make more revenue, but too many ads will make your site look awful.
-Small publishers can use banners, native, video ad networks, etc. Plus, there are plenty of Google MCM partners with multiple bidding partners, but various factors will determine how much you make from ads.
+Small publishers can use banners, native ad networks, video ad networks, and more.
+Plus, there are plenty of Google MCM partners with multiple bidding partners, but various factors will determine how much you make from ads.

+Having more ads on your page will generate more revenue, but too many ads can make your site look unappealing.
 Most websites use revenue optimization services compared to a single ad server because they’re better at ad quality, support, and payments.
-Despite that, let’s discuss some practical ad networks for small publishers.
-So, let’s begin…
+Despite that, let’s discuss some top ad networks for small publishers.

 AdSense